Workamper FAQ

 You do not have to be a U.S. citizen to volunteer for most non-profit organizations, such as Habitat for Humanity, Red Cross, etc. The U.S. Army Corps of Engineers accepts volunteer applications from legal aliens.

 Citizens of countries other than the U.S., who reside outside the U.S. are eligible to participate in Federal sponsored volunteer programs only if they are accepted for one of the Exchange Visitor Program categories through a designated sponsoring organization that is certified by the U.S. Department of State - see: https://travel.state.gov/content/travel/en/us-visas/study/exchange.html.
-Both the U.S. National Park Service - see: https://www.nps.gov/subjects/internationalcooperation/ivip.htm and the U.S. Forest Service have international programs - see: http://www.fs.fed.us/global/visitor_program For more information refer to the U.S. Customs and Immigration Service which is part of the Department of Home Land Security -- See: http://www.uscis.gov/portal/site/uscis.
+Both the U.S. National Park Service - see: https://www.nps.gov/subjects/internationalcooperation/ivip.htm and the U.S. Forest Service have international programs - see: https://www.fs.usda.gov/about-agency/international-visitor-program For more information refer to the U.S. Customs and Immigration Service which is part of the Department of Home Land Security -- See: http://www.uscis.gov/portal/site/uscis.

 To be legally "employed" by a for-profit business (regardless of whether you are paid in wages or services/materials) you will need a temporary work visa, which is very difficult to obtain for these types of positions.
 For more information, contact U.S. Citizenship and Immigration Services (USCIS) at www.uscis.gov.
 Canadiansinusa.com is another helpful resource.